Navigation: THE ONDEMAND VERSION >

 Only Site Administrators will see the User Management application.
 Whether or not you see both ACCOUNTS and DONATION will depend on whether they have both been configured for you by the Administrator.

-You can then run ACCOUNTS via the icon in the OnDemand client window.
-It will come up with the Initial Startup window, like any first install of other versions of ACCOUNTS on a new computer.
+You can run ACCOUNTS via the icon in the OnDemand client window.
+The first time you do so, it will come up with the Initial Startup window, like any first install of other versions of ACCOUNTS on a new computer.

 If you are an entirely new user of ACCOUNTS (not switching from another version) just leave the first radio button checked ("I am a first time user ..."), click OK and follow the prompts to initialize your database.